shark764/toy-blocks-client-react/README.md

 4. Implementation matches the design

 Tests are a mandatory part of the challenge!
 At the end of the challenge please go through and explain everything you have done and show your UI work.

+At the end of the challenge please go through and explain everything you have done and show your UI work.
+You have 75 minutes to complete the challenge from the time you begin.
+Once you have completed the challenge, please submit the file/link to my email address.
+If you are having difficulties with the challenge, please email me for assistance.
+Again, please submit the recording within 5 days of receiving the email with the challenge.